2024 United States House of Representatives elections in Tennessee: District 7

+The 7th district is centered in Middle Tennessee, anchored by significant portions of Nashville and its western suburbs.
+The district includes most of Franklin as well as the western half of Williamson County, along with nearby communities such as Ashland City, Pleasant View, Dickson, Springfield, and part of White House.

+To the northwest, the district prominently includes Clarksville, one of the state's largest cities anchored by Fort Campbell.

+Beyond that the district stretches southward to the Alabama border, encompassing a large swath of predominantly rural counties.

-The 7th district encompasses parts of Nashville, the southern suburbs of Nashville, and the western rural areas of Middle Tennessee, including the city of Clarksville.
-The incumbent is Republican Mark Green, who was re-elected with 59.96% of the vote in 2022.
+The incumbent was Republican Mark Green, who was re-elected with 59.96% of the vote in 2022.
 Green initially indicated he would run for re-election, only to announce on February 14, 2024 that he would retire from Congress.
 However, two weeks later, Green reversed course and said he would run for re-election in 2024.

 This election featured two candidates with controversial pasts: former Nashville Mayor Megan Barry, who had faced scandals during her tenure, and Mark Green, recently embroiled in his own controversy.
 Both scandals revolved around affairs.

 In the general election, Mark Green comfortably won re-election, winning with 59.5% of the vote.